isabellauhw/selt_r/README.md

 ⛔ Note: Block -999 (avatar selection) is excluded from analysis.
 During this block, all learning-related variables (e.g., rater_name, liking, response, accuracy, etc.) are intentionally left blank in the data output.

 ## Get started with trying out the task
 Please go to `/js/stimuli.js`, and modify the `validParticipants` variable.
-Currently we set it as 'AmazingStudent', but you can revise or add more valid participant ID for your study.
+Currently, we set it as 'AmazingStudent', but you can revise or add more valid participant IDs for your study.

 ## License
 This project is intended for academic and research use.
-Please cite the original study if used in publications:
+Please cite the original studies if used in publications:

-Lau, I. H. W., Norman, J., Stothard, M. et al. Jumping to attributions during social evaluation.
+Lau, I. H. W., Norman, J., Stothard, M., Carlisi, C. O., & Moutoussis, M. (2024).
+Jumping to attributions during social evaluation.
 Sci Rep 14, 15447 (2024). https://doi.org/10.1038/s41598-024-65704-y.

 Button, K. S., Kounali, D., Stapinski, L., Rapee, R. M., Lewis, G., & Munafò, M. R. (2015).
 Fear of negative evaluation biases social evaluation inference: Evidence from a probabilistic learning task.
 PloS one, 10(4), e0119456. https://doi.org/10.1371/journal.pone.0119456.